Creating A Learning Ux: 25 Design Concepts In Education

 Harmony in art and design means combining similar and related elements, like adjacent colors on the color wheel.
 For educators, harmony can be used for better comprehension, bringing related lessons together in the same unit and considering which concepts might complement one another.

 Designers use positive and negative space to keep things uncluttered and simple, with objects representing positive space, and the environment itself as negative space.
 For educators, positive and negative space can represent instruction and learning.
-Paying attention to the principle of positive and negative space can help teachers keep a balance between instruction and students’ independent learning.
+Paying attention to the principle of positive and negative space as design concepts in education can help teachers keep a balance between instruction and students’ independent learning.

 Designers use scale and dominance to create focal points, and educators can do the same thing.
 Whether you’re physically showing the difference in size between two objects, or comparing country statistics, showing scale can help students put things in perspective.